Brian-Pho/Textbook-Notes/_posts/textbooks/2019-05-08-after-digital-computation-as-done-by-brains-and-machines.md

 - E.g. Memory palace associates a place with a memory or the Russian reporter with synesthesia.
 - This parallels computers as simple memory is stored but only through software can complex associations of memory be created to do work.
 - Problems with simple association
-  - Literal: an input links to an output and that’s it.
+  - *Literal*: an input links to an output and that’s it.
-  - Control structures: instead of using all inputs, only select a few to launch the association.
+  - *Control structures*: instead of using all inputs, only select a few to launch the association.
-  - Logic: associative networks have no relationship to logic.
+  - *Logic*: associative networks have no relationship to logic.
 - What is the physical basis of memory?
 - Memory is stored in the synapses that couple nerve cells together via the synapse’s strength.
 - The connection between change in synapse strength and change in behavior has been conclusively shown.